Skip to main content

 Annual Maintenance Checklist

-• Inspect mounting every 2-3 years for loose bolts or corrosion (especially coastal areas)
+• Inspect mounting every 2-3 years, especially on coastal sites

-• Monitor production via the inverter's app or online portal.
-A sudden 10%+ drop may indicate a fault
+• Monitor production via inverter app; a sudden 10%+ drop signals a fault

 How much does a solar installation cost in France in 2026?